Onegai My Melody: My Melody

-A year after the events of Kirara, Kuromi and Baku are imprisoned in a dungeon in Mariland.
+Kuromi and Baku are imprisoned in a dungeon in Mariland.
 They make their escape with the Melody Key and the Melody Bow, but in their haste forget the instruction manuals.
 They flee to the human world, and shortly after arriving, Kuromi discovers the power of the Melody Key, which makes wishes come true using the power of darkness.
 If the person who wishes enjoys the nightmare, he or she will produce Black Notes, which Baku promptly eats to store them.
 What neither one of them realize is that when 100 Black Notes are gathered, the Spirit of Dark Power will be revived to destroy the human world and devour all the humans' dreams.
 Because Mariland is formed from the dreams of humans, even the incompetent king is able to sense danger to his people.
 He gives the Melody Takt to My Melody and sends her to the human world, with a mission to collect 100 Pink Notes to create the Dream Power to combat the Spirit of Dark Power.
-Along the way, My Melody meets a human girl named Uta Yumeno, and her world is about to change forever.
+Along the way, My Melody meets a human girl named Yumeno Uta, and her world is about to change forever.

 KuruKuru Shuffle

-Set a year after Onegai My Melody, the story revolves around Kuromi and Baku's second escape to the human world as they this time obtained a new Melody Key and the Melody Pick, an item associated with the Spirit of Dark Power.
+Kuromi and Baku obtained a new Melody Key and the Melody Pick, an item associated with the Spirit of Dark Power.
 Because of this, the King of Mari Land appointed My Melody once again to capture both fugitives and prevent the Spirit of Dark Power from resurrecting for the second time.
 In the human world, Uta misses My Melody and wonders what she is doing right now back at Mari Land.
 But then a new student named Jun Hiiragi arrived from England at Uta's school, and she notices he was Keiichi's little brother.
-Baku and Kuromi also arrived in the human world and learned that if they collected 8 black notes (do, re, mi, fa, sol, la, si, high do) that coincide with the Solfège scale, their wishes will come true and decided to wreak havoc in the city once more.
-Back at Mari Land, Keiichi Hiiragi is being judged guilty of his crimes against Mari Land, and to make up for it, he must help Uta and My Melody fight the darkness, but in secret, or he'll be severely punished.
-It's up to Uta and Melody to stop the Revival of the Spirit of Dark Power once again before it's too late.
+Baku and Kuromi also arrived in the human world and learned that if they collected eight black notes that coincide with the Solfège scale, their wishes will come true and decided to wreak havoc in the city once more.
+Back at Mari Land, Keiichi Hiiragi is being judged guilty of his crimes against Mari Land, and to make up for it, he must help Uta and My Melody fight the darkness, but will be secretly punished.
+Uta and My Melody must stop the Revival of the Spirit of Dark Power once again before it is too late.